madpah/serializable/docs/customising-structure.rst

 For example, given a Property that returns ``Set[Chapter]``, this could be serialized in one of a number of ways:

-*Example 1: Nested list under a property name in JSON*

 .. code-block:: json
+   :caption: Example 1: Nested list under a property name in JSON

     {
         "chapters": [